aburd/broadcaster/README.md

 `my-client.ts`

-Here we connect to the WebSocker server from a browser and implement the handlers we defined in our ClientHandlers interface.
+Here we connect to the WebSocket server from a browser and implement the handlers we defined in our ClientHandlers interface.

 ```ts
 import { connect } from "@aburd/broadcaster";